lpmayos/dynet_demo/README.md

 # TODO:

 - improve model saving with best three model saving.
 Is there something automatic?
-- explore id adding noise helps
+- explore if adding noise helps
 - think about normalization!